CesiumGS/3d-tiles/specification/Metadata/README.md

 Using terminology from the geospatial industry, **features** are geometric entities in 3D space (**geometry**) and may have application specific properties associated with them (**metadata**).
 These properties may span a myriad of domains, such as the heights of buildings in a city, the names of different structures in a CAD model, the classification of different points in a point cloud, or the age of different trees in a forest of instanced tree models.

-3D models are useful for describing geometry, but often there is limited support for annotating the geometry with metadata.
-This specification adds a mechanism for storing an unlimited amount of metadata to existing 3D model formats such as Khronos Group's glTF or Cesium's 3D Tiles.
+This specification adds a mechanism for storing metadata in existing 3D model formats such as Khronos Group's glTF or Cesium's 3D Tiles.
 Metadata can be applied at various granularities: per-vertex, per-texel, as well as larger structures from meshes to tilesets.
 This metadata can be used for analytics purposes, as well as styling in a 3D renderer.

 Guiding principles for this specification include: